AdobeDocs/learning-manager.en/help/migrated/managers/feature-summary/reports.md

 Reports generation process is same for both Administrator and Manager.
 Managers can view reports corresponding to their subordinates whereas Administrator can view all organization-wide reports.

 Reports are aggregated in a dashboard.
 A report has to exist inside a dashboard.
-A&nbsp;**Default Dashboard**&nbsp;exists by default in the reports page.
+A **Default Dashboard** exists by default in the reports page.
 Any report added by you moves into this default dashboard.
-To add reports to individual dashboards, use the drop-down arrow and choose&nbsp;Add Report.
+To add reports to individual dashboards, use the drop-down arrow and choose Add Report.
 For more information on creating dashboards, refer to Dashboards section on this page.

 ## Manager dashboards {#manager-dashboards}

-A manager&nbsp;can view information about his/her direct or indirect team,&nbsp;as a summary.
+A manager can view information about his/her direct or indirect team, as a summary.

-The&nbsp;manager&nbsp;can then filter the report according to ranges like, quarter,&nbsp;this month,&nbsp;last&nbsp;three&nbsp;full months, and&nbsp;last 12 full months.
+The manager can then filter the report according to ranges like, quarter, this month, last three full months, and last 12 full months.

 ## Learning Summary {#learningsummary}